GAM-team/GAM/wiki/Users-Drive-Files-Display.md

 The `countsonly` suboption `showsource` adds additional columns `Source` and `Name` that identify the top level folder ID and Name from which the counts are derived.

-The `countsonly` suboption `showsize` adds an additional column `Size` that indicates the total size (in bytes) of the files represented on the row.
+The `countsonly` suboption `showsize` adds an additional column `Size` that indicates the total size (in bytes) of the files represented on the row; e.g., `31549200951`.

+The `countsonly` suboption `showsizeunits` adds an additional column `Size` that indicates the total size of the files represented on the row with two decimal places and units; e.g., `31.55 GB`.

 The `countsonly` suboption `showmimetypesize` adds additional columns `<MimeType>:Size` that indicate the total size (in bytes) of each MIME type.